jonnonz1/nz-statute-book/acts/public/1975/disabled-persons-community-welfare-act-1975.md

-(4) A review officer must not conduct a review if he or she was connected in any material way with— (a) any disability services needs assessment made for the person; or (b) the entry into residential care of the person; or (c) any Crown funding agreement or service agreement or an arrangement of the kind described in section 88 of the New Zealand Public Health and Disability Act 2000 for residential care services for the person.
+(4) A review officer must not conduct a review if he or she was connected in any material way with— (a) any disability services needs assessment made for the person; or (b) the entry into residential care of the person; or (c) the New Zealand Health Plan or any service agreement or an arrangement of the kind described in section 94 of the Pae Ora (Healthy Futures) Act 2022 for residential care services for the person.
 (5) The Ministry of Health must supply all the secretarial and administrative services that the review officer needs to carry out his or her functions.

 ### 25E Conduct of review